-Activating streets through interaction and investment.
+Activating streets through experimental modeling.

 Trugs were brought to life through a public-private partnership among community stakeholders in the Park East and Columbus Park neighborhoods, the City of Omaha, Emerging Terrain, and the Greater Omaha Chamber.
 The first season in 2012 engaged business owners along Leavenworth Street between Interstate 480 and 24th Street to host the uniquely designed planter, platform, seating units in parallel parking spaces.
 A seasonal project drawing activity to a street that has become a high-speed arterial from the interstate to downtown, the Trugs expanded pedestrian public space, hosted community events throughout the summer, provided a mini lending library for the neighborhood, encouraged the City to re-stripe the corridor from three traffic lanes to two traffic lanes and a bike lane, and cast a vision for a more accommodating street.
 The project became a prototype for incrementally reconsidering the future of urban streets.